 If you're interested in a photography career, find out its employment outlook.

 A little healthy competition never hurt anyone—which is a good thing, because aspiring photographers should expect to face just that when looking for a photography job.

-According to the U.S. Bureau of Labor Statistics' current Occupational Outlook Handbook, the job outlook for photographers is 8 percent decline through 2026, which is slower than average for all occupations.
+According to the U.S. Bureau of Labor Statistics' 2019 Occupational Outlook Handbook, the job outlook for photographers is -4% decline through 2029, which is slower than average for all occupations.
 This slow growth is caused by declining digital cameras prices and a growing interest in photography by amateurs.

 Photographers in traditional media will still be hit hard because of decreasing demand for news photographers.
 Fortunately, those wanting to specialize in portrait or commercial photography will continue to be in demand.

 There are benefits to both self-employment and working in salaried photography jobs.
 Here are some factors to consider before you choose which option is best for you:

 Artistic Control: Even the most independent photographers will have to consider their clients' needs, ideas and vision for a project if they want to make a living.
 However, as a self-employed photographer, you'll have more artistic control.
 You'll be able to accept the photography jobs that interest you and turn down the ones that don't.
 And because clients will choose to work with you based on your unique style, they may be more likely to allow you greater creative influence on a project.

 Schedule: Self-employed photographers generally have more flexible hours than those in salaried photography jobs.
 They work toward meeting client deadlines on their own schedule.
 Salaried photographers are more likely to have a typical 40-hour week during regular business hours.
 This rule, however, doesn't apply to all photographers—photojournalists, for instance, often work all hours to capture images and stories as they occur.